-The French National Health Authority’s (HAS) website provides a comprehensive list of patients’ rights.
+The rights of patients and users of the health system are defined in articles L1110-1 to L1115-3 of the public health code.
+The French National Health Authority's (HAS) website provides a comprehensive list of patients' rights.
 These include:

 No one may be subjected to discrimination with regard to access to prevention or care.
 A health care professional may not refuse to treat a person for any of the following reasons: origin, sex, family circumstances, pregnancy, physical appearance, particular vulnerability resulting from the person's apparent or known financial circumstances, last name, place of residence, state of health, loss of independence, disability, genetic characteristics, customs, sexual orientation, gender identity, age, political opinions, union activities, ability to speak a language other than French, or actual or supposed membership or non-membership in an ethnic group, a Nation, a supposed race, or a given religion.